-The Tsz Shan Monastery is probably the most unique and calming looking monastery that I have ever seen.
+The Tsz Shan Monastery in Hong Kong is probably the most unique and calming looking monastery that I have ever seen.
 In fact, two years ago when I was cycling along the Pak Shek Kok Promenade, next to Science Park in the New Territories, I saw a giant white statue in the distance.
 Until now, I had no idea that this giant white statue was part of the Tsz Shan Monastery.

 I finally got close enough to the monastery get a better look, and does it look tranquil.

 The Most Beautiful Monastery In Hong Kong

 Here is a quick aerial tour of the Tsz Shan Monastery